University of Wisconsin-Milwaukee Flex ROI Analysis

 ROI Analysis

-The University of Wisconsin-Milwaukee Flex has in-state tuition of $0.
-One year after graduation, students earn a median of $45,856.
-Five years after graduation, earnings are $45,851, and ten years after graduation, earnings increase to $54,990.
+One year after attending the University of Wisconsin-Milwaukee Flex, graduates earn $45,856.
+Five years after graduation, earnings are $45,851.
+Ten years after graduation, earnings increase to $54,990.
 The median debt for students is $23,000.

 Generated from College Scorecard & IPEDS data